touti0/touti0/README.md

-<h2 align="left">Hello!
+<h2 align="left">👋 Welcome to My GitHub Hideout!<br><br>Hello!
 I’m Mohsen Boughriou, a Data Scientist who enjoys exploring data to uncover valuable insights.
 I work with AI, Machine Learning, and NLP to create practical solutions for real-world problems. 🧠🔍<br><br>Take a look at my work, and feel free to reach out with any questions, suggestions, or collaboration ideas.
 Let’s turn data into meaningful insights and make a positive impact together. 💡🌍<br><br>Thanks for stopping by my profile! 😊</h2>

 ###